awslabs/aws-multi-account-viewer/README.md

 ## Adding New Services

-To add a new services, you need to updating 2 sqs lambdas and creating a new page in the Front-End.
+To add a new services, see example for this git commit:

-- Example of adding a new service here [to-do]()
+- Example of adding a new service EKS here [EKS](https://github.com/awslabs/aws-multi-account-viewer/pull/10/files)

 ## Troubleshooting